 What You Need for a College Application

-Before applying, students should prepare:
+Before applying, students should gather the following materials:

-- Transcripts and school records
+- Official high school transcripts and school records

-- Standardized test scores
+- Standardized test scores (SAT or ACT), if required or submitted optionally

-Some colleges require supplemental essays to learn more about a student’s goals or background.
-Early Decision deadlines are usually November 1–15, while Regular Decision deadlines fall in January.
 We help students plan essays, testing, and submissions around these dates.
 Learn more in our guide on when college applications are due.

 College application requirements